SDG 5 - Gender equality

 Achieve gender equality and empower all women and girls

-This article provides an overview of statistical data on SDG 5 ‘gender equality’ in the European Union (EU).
+This article provides an overview of statistical data on SDG 5 ‘Gender equality’ in the European Union (EU).
 It is based on the set of EU SDG indicators for monitoring of progress towards the UN Sustainable Development Goals (SDGs) in an EU context.

-This article is part of a set of statistical articles, which are based on the Eurostat publication ’Sustainable development in the European Union — Monitoring report on progress towards the SDGs in an EU context (2017 edition)’.
-This report is the first edition of Eurostat’s future series of monitoring reports on sustainable development, which provide a quantitative assessment of progress of the EU towards the SDGs in an EU context.
+This article is a part of a set of statistical articles, which are based on the Eurostat publication ’Sustainable development in the European Union — Monitoring report - 2020 edition’.
+This report is the fourth edition of Eurostat’s series of monitoring reports on sustainable development, which provide a quantitative assessment of progress of the EU towards the SDGs in an EU context.

 Gender equality in the EU: overview and key trends

 Monitoring SDG 5 in an EU context focuses on the topics of gender-based violence, education, employment and leadership positions.
 As shown in Table 1, gender equality in the EU has improved in terms of leadership positions, while disparities between men and women have increased in the labour market (to the disadvantage of women) and in the area of education (to the disadvantage of men).

 Gender-based violence is a brutal form of discrimination and a violation of fundamental human rights.
 It is both a cause and a consequence of inequalities between women and men.
 Physical and sexual violence women affects their health and well-being.
 Moreover, it can hamper women’s access to employment with negative effects on their financial independence and the economy overall.